axiomhq/pkg/README.md

 ## Introduction

-Package `pkg` is a collection of commonly used Go packages across Go based Axiom projects.
+Package `pkg` is a collection of useful Go packages.

 ## Installation